SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 Events are evaluated based on their location with respect to the regions.

 There exist **positive and negative regions**.
-Areas enclosed by a polygon are positive regions, areas outside the polygone are negative.
+Areas enclosed by a polygon are positive regions, areas outside the polygon are negative.
 However, if the :confval:`name <rc.regions>` of the enclosing polygon starts with **!** (exclamation mark), the enclosed region is negative and outside is positive.